megkadr/MMO-mana-bar-detector/README.md

 ### Mana Bar Measurement
 You need to adjust the mana bar coordinates for your screen resolution:

-1. Take a screenshot of your game
+1. Take a screenshot of your game.
-2. Open the screenshot in an image editor (like Paint)
+2. Open the screenshot in an image editor (like Paint).
 3. Move your cursor to find these coordinates:
    - Left edge of mana bar (x1)
    - Right edge of mana bar (x2)